Peter Island British Virgin Islands

 The end of the slave era marked a decline, and afterward, Peter Island returned to its primitive state.

-Peter Island Coaling Station in Great Harbour
+Coaling Station in Great Harbour

 In 1855 a coaling station was set up in Great Harbor as Cholera frequently struck the largest coaling station on St Thomas.
 Great Harbour is where the RMS Rhone Sail and Steam Ship was in October 1867.
 The spar fell on the Chief Officer there in Great Harbor and killed him.

-The entire ship became the premier wreck dive in the Caribbean after floundering off Black Rock on Salt Island.
+The ship became the premier wreck dive in the Caribbean after floundering off Black Rock on Salt Island.

 The ruins of the Coaling Station and a Great House can still be found in the area by those in the know.

-Peter Island British Virgin Islands Great Harbour foliage after the 2017 hurricanes
+Peter Island British Virgin Islands Great Harbour

-Peter Island Census Figures
+Census Figures

 As of 1853, 153 people were living on Peter Island, and 22 died from Cholera.

-In 1901 Salt and Peter had 98 people.
+In 1901, Salt and Peter had 98 people.

-At the beginning of the 20th century, some agricultural experimentation happened on the island, but in 1916 a horrific hurricane destroyed everything.
+At the beginning of the 20th century, some agricultural experimentation happened on the island, but in 1916, a horrific hurricane destroyed everything.

 Little Harbour, Peter Island

 When he lost market share, he sold his land and buildings to Mr. Percy Chubb.
-The sale was in the early-’60s, and the family spent part of every winter at Little Harbour.
+The sale was in the early ’60s, and the family spent part of every winter at Little Harbour.

 Correction to my earlier post on Little Harbour

-In an email, I received this note from one of Mr. Chubb’s sons with a couple of corrections to my previous post.
+I received this note from one of Mr. Chubb’s sons in an email, with a couple of corrections to my previous post.

 “We watched its popularity, and the popularity of charter sailing, grow from one or two boats a night to thirty or forty ships overnight.
-Despite the occasionally tiresome disturbance of our peace, we derived a good deal of pleasure watching, and hearing, from the house on the top of the hill, as amateurs trying to anchor in a harbor with swirling winds banged into each other and cursed.
+Despite the occasionally tiresome disturbance of our peace, we derived a good deal of pleasure watching and hearing from the house on the top of the hill as amateurs trying to anchor in a harbor with swirling winds banged into each other and cursed.

 Besides the cost, my mother felt that she was getting too old, and her friends were getting too old to have the only medical access be by boat from Road town in case there was a problem.
 The last Christmas we spent there was in 1985.